ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 .. note::

-   Each processor supplement may optionally further restrict the algorithm used to determine the order of initialization.
+   Each psABI supplement may optionally further restrict the algorithm used to determine the order of initialization.
    Any such restriction, however, may not conflict with the rules described by this specification.